partharora1105/Interactive_Map/README.md

 <h1>Interactive Map</h1>
-An interactive map for a project to present the history of Hong Kong from a historical and a fictional point of view <a href="http://www.gtxr.club/">here</a>
+An interactive map for a project to present the history of Hong Kong from a historical and a fictional point of view.
 <h2>Installation</h2>
 <ul>
 	<li>Download the repository to your local machine</li>